Delta Crateris

-Delta Crateris (δ Crt, δ Crateris) is a solitary star in the southern constellation of Crater.
+Delta Crateris is a solitary star in the southern constellation of Crater.
+Its name is a Bayer designation that is Latinized from δ Crateris and abbreviated Delta Crt or δ Crt.
 With an apparent visual magnitude of 3.56, it is the brightest star in this rather dim constellation.
-It has an annual parallax shift of 17.017 mas as measured from Earth, indicating Delta Crateris lies at a distance of 192 ly from the Sun.
+It has an annual parallax shift of 17.017 mas as measured from Earth, indicating Delta Crateris lies at a distance of approximately 192 ly from the Sun.

 Characteristics

 This is an evolved orange-hued giant star belonging to the spectral class K0 III.
 Delta Crateris is a member of the so-called red clump, indicating that it is generating energy through the thermonuclear fusion of helium at its core.
 The star has an estimated 1.47 times the mass of the Sun but has expanded to 20 times the Sun's radius.

 It is around 2.89 billion years old with a rotation rate that is too small to measure; the projected rotational velocity is 0.0 km/s.
 Delta Crateris is radiating 171.4±9.0 as much luminosity as the Sun from its outer envelope at an effective temperature of 4540 K.

 This star is occasionally called by the name Labrum, usually in an astrological context.